Calgary & Alberta Tesla Buying Guide 2026: No PST, Real Costs

 The fix is really one habit, but a crucial one — preconditioning.
 Before you leave, warm the cabin from the app and the car will heat the battery along the way.
 Especially before a Supercharger stop, set the station as your destination in the nav so the car preconditions the battery and you charge much faster on arrival.
 Build that habit and an Alberta winter becomes genuinely pleasant in a Tesla: defrost remotely with one tap, climb into a warm car — far nicer than scraping glass and cold-starting a gas engine.

 One more thing: in winter, swap to a proper set of winter tires.
 That has nothing to do with which car you drive — it’s a safety must on Alberta roads.
-Keep a snow brush and ice scraper in the car, leave some range buffer for cold starts, and you’ll get through winter comfortably.
-You can pick up a full winter kit — snow brush, −40°C washer fluid, and an emergency ice scraper — in one go on Amazon Canada.
+Keep a snow brush and ice scraper in the car — I keep an AstroAI extendable snow brush in the trunk from October through April — leave some range buffer for cold starts, and you’ll get through winter comfortably.
+You can round out the kit with −40°C washer fluid and a spare ice scraper on Amazon Canada.
+And one deep-freeze staple worth its trunk space: a compact NOCO Boost GB40 jump starter.
+Teslas still have a low-voltage battery, and at −30°C a weak one can leave any car — EV or not — needing a boost; self-rescue beats waiting an hour for roadside assistance.

 Insurance and registration: what Alberta owners should know